in2code-de/powermail/Documentation/FAQ/Readme.md

 # FAQ

-## How to migrate to powermail 8.0.0?

-Just execute the both upgrade wizard steps regarding to powermail

 ## How to use responsive columns in powermail?

 Since powermail 4.0 it's possible to use wrapping containers for (e.g.) every 2/3/4 fields to get a markup like